Available 24/7 | 01622 926 505

 • Turbines and piping kits to improve air circulation and dry materials at depth.

-Step 5: Client Consultation
+Step 5: Client consultation

 • Provided detailed advice to the client regarding moisture risks from retaining floor tiles, ensuring informed decisions.